Understand COBRA, who must provide it and an employer's COBRA duties.

 What is COBRA?

-If you are employer covered by the COBRA laws, you'll need to familiarize yourself with the basics of the law, including which employees are eligible for COBRA and which benefits are covered by COBRA, the events that trigger COBRA coverage, and what your communication duties entail.
-Administrative duties involving signing up eligible employees may be outsourced.
+If you are an employer that sponsors a group health plan covered by the COBRA laws, you'll need to familiarize yourself with the basics of the law, including which employees are eligible for COBRA coverage and which benefits are covered by COBRA, the events that trigger COBRA coverage, and what your communication duties entail.

-What employers must provide COBRA benefits?
+Which employers must provide COBRA benefits?

-If you're subject to COBRA, and if you have a group health plan, you have to provide COBRA benefits to qualified beneficiaries.
-A qualified beneficiary is anyone covered under your group health plan on the day before an event that causes loss of coverage, and it includes:
+If you're an employer subject to COBRA, and if you have a group health plan, you have to provide COBRA benefits only to qualified beneficiaries and only after a qualifying event has occurred.

 You do not have to offer COBRA coverage to any of the following: